Stay in Touch

-We’re collaborating with a textile manufacturer who has dramatically improved the fibre recovery process.
+We’re collaborating with a new Hong Kong recycling plant that has dramatically improved the fibre recovery process.

 Pre and post–consumer textile waste is collected from people and businesses around Sydney, NSW.
 Including charity stores, manufacturers, fashion labels and retailers.

 Recovered waste fibres are combined with complementary virgin fibres and spun into various weights of yarn.
 This happens at a spinning mill in Zhuhai, China– about 80km west of Hong Kong.

 ‘Fibre First’ design